Dealing With Pet Loss: What To Say When A Pet Dies

 Finding support for the loss of a furry family member

 Online therapy can be a potential option for those experiencing grief because it generally doesn’t require them to leave the house or sit in a public waiting room.
 Instead, they can get professional help from the comfort of their home at a time that works for them.
-In addition, online therapy can make it easy to match with a licensed therapist who has experience helping clients through feelings of grief.
+In addition, online therapy can make it easy to match with a licensed therapist who has experience helping clients through the vast experiences associated with grief.

 A growing body of evidence points to online therapy as an effective method of addressing symptoms that may be related to losing a loved one, such as a pet.
 For example, in one study, researchers found that online therapy could comfort individuals experiencing grief.
 In general, participants experienced a significant improvement in feelings of loss and symptoms of depression while also reporting high levels of satisfaction with this form of treatment.